Clinical Knowledge

 Indication

-First-line T2DM.
+Often first-line in T2DM.
 Safe in renal impairment down to eGFR ~40.

-Prehospital Risk
+Prehospital risk

-LOW hypoglycaemia risk — does not stimulate insulin secretion.
+Does not stimulate insulin secretion.

 Note